 - Any sexual-related comments or conduct that has the purpose or effect of unreasonably interfering with a student’s academic performance.

-If you believe you are being subjected to conduct or comments that violate this policy, you are encouraged to and have a responsibility to immediately report these matters to your dean or the associate vice president-student services.
+If you believe you are being subjected to conduct or comments that violate this policy, you are encouraged to, and have a responsibility to, immediately report these matters to your dean, the associate vice president-student services, or Safety & Security.
 Retaliation against any person submitting reports of harassment in good faith or cooperating in an investigation is strictly prohibited.
 All students are assured that action will be taken to investigate and resolve complaints and that the university is firm in its commitment to eliminate such conduct from the academic environment.
 Investigations will be handled discreetly and confidentially with facts made available only to those who need to know in order to investigate and resolve the matter.

 Investigations on reports of any type of harassment will consider the following factors: